Azure-Samples/iot-edge-complementary-code/README.md

 It includes an Azure IoT Edge deployment solution to build a module which compresses messages sent to Azure IoT Hub from other Azure IoT Edge modules on the same Edge device or other downstream devices.
 For demonstration, the deployment also includes a message simulator module that plays back sample messages stored on disk in a loop.

-The sample includes an Azure Functions solution to build an Azure Function to receive messages from Azure IoT Hub, decompress them and write them to Azure Blob Storage.
+The sample includes an Azure Functions project to build an Azure Function to receive messages from Azure IoT Hub, decompress them and write them to Azure Blob Storage.

 Finally, the compression/decompression code is shared across the Azure IoT Edge deployment solution and the Azure Functions solution.